The Most Massive Woman Wins

 Auditions

-Auditions will be held Tuesday and Wednesday of First Week, September 16-17 from 6:30-9:00 pm in the Nelda K. Balch Festival Playhouse, with callbacks on Thursday, September 18, 2024, in the Playhouse as well.
-The Playhouse is attached to the backside of the Fine Arts Building, overlooking the tennis courts and adjacent to the entrance to Dow.m 6:30-9:00 pm.
-Assistant Professor of Theatre Arts Dr. Quincy Thomas will be directing.
+Auditions will be held Tuesday and Wednesday of First Week, January 6-7 from 6-8:30 p.m. in the Nelda K. Balch Festival Playhouse, with callbacks on Thursday, January 8, from 6-8 p.m., in the Playhouse as well.
+The Playhouse is attached to the backside of the Fine Arts Building, overlooking the tennis courts and adjacent to the entrance to Dow.
+K Theatre alum and current Production Manager for Face Off Theatre Company, Milan Levy ’23, will be directing.

 All types of people are invited to audition, and a variety of experience is wanted (and any experience is not necessary!)

 Scripts will be provided at auditions, so come as you are!
-If you would like to peruse the (shortened) version of the show that we will be producing, please email Kirsten Sluyter (kirsten.sluyter@kzoo.edu) or stop by the Theatre Production Office in the lower level of FAB.
+If you would like to peruse a copy of the script beforehand, please email Kirsten Sluyter (kirsten.sluyter@kzoo.edu) or stop by the Theatre Production Office in the lower level of FAB.

-If you’re still interested in being a part of the play but not sure about acting, check out the production application page, where you can apply to be part of the backstage company for Love’s Labour’s Lost.
+If you’re still interested in being a part of the play but not sure about acting, check out the production application page, where you can apply to be part of the backstage company for The Most Massive Woman Wins.

 Non-Acting Opportunities